 One might respond to this paper by saying, “Listen, maybe Benatar’s comparisons are good enough.
 Perhaps counterfactual existence is close enough to non-existence to make his argument work.”

 This is another argument which might seem to do some work at first glance, but it loses its force when we try to answer the following question: from where do people “come into” existence?
 We do not come into existence from counterfactual existence.
 If existent people cross existential barriers on their way to existence, then it would be the barrier between true non-existence and existence (1).
 To say otherwise would be to commit to a bizarre dualism about personal identity that would rival the most primitive and otherworldly metaphysical theses.
 Though some people might be willing to believe in such a dualism, I imagine they would amount to a small minority in the philosophical community.
-And although beliefs are not falsifiable in virtue of their being held by a mere minority, they can certainly be thusly shown to lack overall appeal.
+And although beliefs are not falsifiable in virtue of their being held by a mere minority, they can be shown thusly to lack overall appeal.

 At this point we have reviewed the proper relationship between existence and non-existence, shown how Benatar deviates from this propriety, and shown how an attempt to rescue Benatar will fail.
 So, on the proper view, when we are wondering about whether it is better not to exist (than to exist), then our most prudent response might be to stop wondering.
 Without a meaningful comparison between the two, there is simply no way to adjudicate (2).